-Timely Migration currently provides modules that support migration from CVS, Borland StarTeam, Subversion and TFS.
+Timely Migration currently provides adapters that support migration from CVS, Borland StarTeam, Subversion and TFS.
 Support for additional products will be added in the future.
 Requests for individual source control systems may be sent to email@example.com

 The features below are common across each source control system.
 As each source control system has its own features and behaviors, using Timely Migration will bring different benefits to each version control system.
 Descriptions of these benefits can be found in the following links for